-In the district-wide financial statements, for purposes of measuring the pension expense, information about the fiduciary net position of the retirement systems sponsored and administered by the State of New Jersey and additions to/deductions from these retirement systems' fiduciary net position have been determined on the same basis as they are reported by the retirement systems.
+In the district-wide financial statements, for purposes of measuring the pension expense, information about the fiduciary net position of the retirement system sponsored and administered by the State of New Jersey and additions to/deductions from the retirement system's fiduciary net position have been determined on the same basis as they are reported by the retirement system.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
+Investments are reported at fair value.